The Renaissance Singers started out as an early music group affiliated to the Music Society in

 of Victoria and Cardoso, and regularly mounts reconstructions of major ceremonial occasions in

 collaboration with members of the Scottish Gabrieli Ensemble and the Squair Mile Consort,

 performing on period instruments.

 Tours have been undertaken to Greece, Austria, the Czech Republic, Hungary, Ireland, Italy, Cyprus, France, Switzerland, Germany, the Scottish Highlands, Estonia and Spain.
-Discussion for possible host countries for 2019 are underway.
+Recently the singers emabarked on a tour of Shetland and Orkney.

 The Edinburgh University Renaissance singers present music from - and inspired by - the Scottish Renaissance.
 Featuring the music of Robert Carver and James MacMillan.